#3037

 Shipped to: United Kingdom

-An extremely well preserved instrument with two factory built wing joints.
+An exceptionally preserved instrument with two factory built wing joints.
 The longer wing joint (to the right of the long joint in-case) features a high D key and thumb Eb trill key, a "whisper key" bridge from the high C key, and is evidently built for a lower pitch than the other wing joint with simple keywork.

 #3073